ofmla/devito-wiki/FAQ.md

 Other optimizations include common sub-expressions elimination, hoisting of loop-invariant code, and detection of cross-iteration redundancies (e.g., due to high order derivatives).
 Below we show the cumulative impact of all these optimizations in a number of seismic operators.

 ![Flops reduction](https://ndownloader.figshare.com/files/22862822/preview/22862822/preview.jpg)

+For more info, take a look [at this notebook](https://github.com/devitocodes/devito/blob/master/examples/performance/00_overview.ipynb).

 [top](#Frequently-Asked-Questions)